 Italian seasoning comprises basil, oregano, thyme, rosemary, sage, and marjoram.
 In case you are okay with the flavor of thyme paired with various other herbs, Italian seasoning is the right pick for you.

 Moreover, Italian seasoning works well in almost all recipes.
 It works especially well in dry rubs for meat.
 You can use Italian seasoning in a 1:1 ratio as a thyme substitute.
+Here is the recipe for pasta chips that you can enhance with some Italian seasoning.

 8. Poultry Seasoning